 Because only experienced attorneys are typically hired for Assistant U.S. Attorney (AUSA) positions, law school activities are usually eclipsed by subsequent employment experience.
-It's possible to get a district attorney position just after graduating from law school, but law school activities will receive greater scrutiny.
-A new graduate without at least one clinic, summer job, or significant experience related to criminal justice work may be hard pressed to convince a DA office that they are truly interested in the criminal law.
+It is possible to get a District Attorney position just after graduating from law school, but law school activities will receive greater scrutiny.
+A new graduate without at least one clinic, summer job, or significant experience related to criminal justice work may be hard pressed to convince a DA office that they are truly interested in criminal law.
 Either way, law school experiences can help to inform students about the role of a criminal prosecutor, prepare the student for the duties involved in the job, demonstrate the student's skills and interests, and establish strong references.
 YLS offers a variety of experiences through student groups, journals, moot court, clinical programs, externships, and CDO programs to accomplish these goals.
-For example, clinical work, such as the Prison Legal Services Clinic, and membership in a student organization, such as the Green Haven Prison Project, demonstrate strong interest in the criminal justice system.
+For example, clinical work, and membership in a student organization, such as the Green Haven Prison Project, demonstrate strong interest in the criminal justice system.